UtrechtUniversity/uupeeps/README.md

 # uupeeps

-This package is an interface to public UU employee information.
-This package was created by Class CoTaPP in live coding session on creating a Python package.
+This package is an interface to the public staff information on https://www.uu.nl/staff/.
+This package was created by Class CoTaPP in a live coding session led by Jonathan de Bruin.
+The aim was to create and publish a Python package in 30 minutes.

 ## Installation